-At the discretion of HSD/NSD, after reviewing the a priori uncertainty associated with the particular VDatum region, certain additional QC requirements for VDatum evaluation may be required.
-These steps will be determined by HSD/NSD and will be specified in the Hydrographic Survey Project Instructions.
+At the discretion of HSD/NSD, after reviewing the a priori uncertainty associated with the particular SEP model region certain additional QC requirements may be required.
+These steps will be determined by NOAA and will be specified in the Hydrographic Survey Project Instructions.
 Final determination of the method to be used to reduce data to chart datum resides with HSD/NSD after evaluation of these QC checks and may be based on a recommendation from the Chief of Party.